-The tomato red spider mite feeds on a wide range of plants.
-In large groups, they can mummify plants, wrapping them up in silk webbing and feeding until the plant dies.
+The tomato red spider mite feeds on a wide range of plants in the Solanaceae family.
+In large groups, they can mummify plants, wrapping them up in silk webbing.
+They will feed on the plant until it dies.

-This mite got its name because it eats tomato plants, is red, and makes silk webbing to protect itself and its eggs, like some spiders do.
-The mite doesn't just feed on tomatoes though.
+This mite got its name because it eats tomato plants and is red.
+It makes silk webbing to protect itself and its eggs like some spiders do.
+But the mite doesn't just feed on tomatoes.

 - ornamental plants (roses and orchids)

 - weeds (shepherd's purse, cleavers, and fat hen).